patrickbucher/docs/shell/shell.md

 - `lspci`: list all PCI devices
 - `pwgen`: generate pronounceable passwords
 - `seq`: print a sequence of numbers
+- `shred`: overwrite a file to hide its contents, and optionally delete it
 - `shutdown`: halt, power-off or reboot the machine (see `halt`)
 - `sl`: cure your bad habit of mistyping
 - `unicode`: interpret unicode characters